rackerlabs/rackspace-how-to/content/general/update-an-existing-ssl-certificate.md

 ### Getting Started

 In order to update or renew your SSL certificate, you need your CSR.
-If you don't have your CSR saved, please contact support to have a new one generated.
+If you don't have your CSR saved, contact support to have a new one generated.
 You can contact our **Fanatical Support** through a ticket, live chat, or a phone call, and we can help you.

 ### Renewing Your Certificate

-Next, you need to update/renew your SSL certificate.
+Next, you need to update or renew your SSL certificate.
 SSL certificates are available from a number of third party sources.
 Some recommended sellers are: